Is Fishbowl right for you?

 2. Optimize reorder points

-One highly effective way to prevent stockouts and overstocking is setting reorder points, which is easy with inventory control software.
-You should determine a minimum stock level to trigger reordering no matter which inventory control method you use.
-This way, if you’re running out of stock, there’s already a shipment coming your way.
+One way to prevent stockouts and overstocking is setting automatic reorder points.
+Determine a minimum stock level to trigger reordering, no matter which inventory management method you use.
+That way, if you’re low on stock, there’s already a shipment coming your way.

 3. Streamline receiving processes

-The faster you receive incoming orders, the faster you organize stock for later fulfillment.
-Create a dedicated receiving area, train staff on proper procedures, and use technology like barcode scanners to expedite the process.
-Streamlining your receiving process ensures accurate inventory records and reduces the time it takes to check in new stock.
+The faster you receive incoming orders, the faster you can prepare for later fulfillment.
+Create a dedicated receiving area, train staff on proper procedures, and use technology like barcode scanners to expedite the putaway process.

 5. Centralize inventory control

-Inventory management systems and software allow for better coordination and control because they keep all information in one place.
-Even across multiple locations, you and your team know what items are where and what physical state they’re in, leading to more informed decisions about reordering and fulfillment.
+Inventory management systems and software allow for better coordination and management because they keep all information in one place.
+Even across multiple locations, you and your team know where items are and what state they’re in, leading to better informed decisions about reordering and fulfillment.

 6. Forecast demand accurately